 Mix up the students.
 Make sure that one of the Discussion Storyboard characters isn’t always right or always wrong.
 Alternatively, have different characters each time.

 Think about leaving one of the speech bubbles blank.
 Leaving a speech bubble blank means that no ideas are off the table.
-This then allows you to take on board student ideas.
-This can then open up the conversation to elicit any further misconceptions students may have.
+This then allows you to open up the conversation to student ideas, which can elicit any further misconceptions students may have.

 Try to steer away from contexts that are too abstract by framing the problem in an everyday context.
 This way, students can easily relate to it and make links with their everyday world.